MG-0/MG-0/README.md

 - 🎓 B.Sc. in Computer Science (Class of 2026), Arab Open University, Egypt.
 - 💻 I specialize in the **JavaScript/TypeScript** ecosystem, focusing on building scalable interfaces and robust APIs.
 - 🧠 Built an **AI-Powered Brain Tumor Detection Platform** as my graduation project, integrating a deep learning medical imaging model with a full-stack web platform built on Node.js and Express.
-- 🚀 Always learning: Currently expanding my knowledge in **Docker, Kubernetes, Design Patterns and System Design**.
+- 🚀 Always learning: Currently expanding my knowledge in **Docker, Kubernetes, System Design, and Design Patterns**.
 - 🔭 Actively open to Full Stack Developer roles, technical instruction, and programming mentorship opportunities.

 ### 🛠️ Tech Stack & Tools